๐Ÿ”ฌ๐ŸŽ“ Colorblind Vision Simulator

-Simulate, Enhance, and Verify Colorblind Accessibility of Scientific Figures
+Simulate, Enhance, and Verify Colorblind Accessibility โ€” and Prepare Figures for Publication

 by Stephen T. Abedon Ph.D. (abedon.1@osu.edu)